 60 farmers attend one of four field days at pasture-based livestock farms that highlight improved grazing management practices.
 These field days provide opportunities for farmers who are not practicing management intensive grazing to see grazing infrastructure and concepts in the field.

-28 farmers enroll in the pasture management class (2 courses offered per year, for 2 years) and complete weekly lessons on pasture plant identification, pasture nutrition, grazing management concepts, and system design and infrastructure requirements.
+28 farmers enrolled in the pasture management class (5 courses offered over a 2 year period) and complete weekly lessons on pasture plant identification, pasture nutrition, grazing management concepts, and system design and infrastructure requirements.
 Over the course of 4 weeks, farmers spend 12 hours utilizing the concepts presented to adapt the ideas to their own farms.
+On-site one-on-one farm visits were also conducted with participants for additional technical assistance on planning and implementation.

 2 farmers host field days to highlight newly implemented grazing practices